 4. Levenshulme’s Secret Lake

 Extraordinary due to its hidden nature, Levenshulme’s Secret Lake offers some of the most stunning sunsets – so stunning, in fact, that we’d go to the extremes of comparing it to the pink-hued sunsets of the East Coast’s marshes.
-Hidden behind a waste site, the water spot is difficult to find, but so worth it for the candy floss reflections come dusk and truly is one of the prettiest hidden gems in Greater Manchester.
+Tucked away behind a waste site, the water spot is difficult to find, but so worth it for the candy floss reflections come dusk and truly is one of the prettiest hidden gems in Greater Manchester.

 5. China Town